oahhariri/SwiftyTooltip/README.md

 ### 🎯 Step 2: Mark the View You Want the Tooltip to Point To

-SwiftyTooltip needs to know **which view** on the screen the tooltip should be attached to — this is called the **tooltip target**.
+SwiftyTooltip needs to know **which view** the tooltip should point to.

-To do this, apply the `.tooltipTarget` modifier directly to the view you want the tooltip to anchor to (for example, a button, label, or icon).
+You do this by applying `.tooltipTarget()` to the view you want the tooltip to anchor itself to — such as a button, label, or icon.

 ```swift
 .tooltipTarget(